ALannister/kafka-producer-demo/README.md

 # kafka-producer-demo
-a demo of kafka producer
+a demo of kafka producer.